CubeMD/Dino/README.md

 ## Usage

-- The Environment Duplicator script is responsible for instancing the selected environment.
-(The number of environments is overridable from python).
+- The Environment Duplicator script is responsible for instancing the selected environment (The number of environments is overridable from python).

 ![EnvDup](/Images/EnvironmentDuplicator.png)